lightningrodlabs/where-old/DESIGN.md

 ### Space

 Specifies a space, which includes a coordinate system to use for that space.
-To begin the app would likely just use Cartesian coordinate system wich refers to positions on a literal image.
+To begin the app would likely just use the Cartesian coordinate system wich refers to positions on a literal image.

 ``` rust
 struct Space {